Aaliyah: Funeral

 Aaliyah's private funeral Mass was held on August 31, 2001, at the Church of St. Ignatius Loyola in Manhattan, following a procession from the Frank E. Campbell Funeral Chapel.
 Her body was set in a silver-plated copper-deposit casket, which was carried in a horse-drawn, glass hearse.
 An estimated 800 mourners attended the procession.
 Among those in attendance at the private ceremony were Missy Elliott, Timbaland, Gladys Knight, Lil' Kim, and Sean Combs.
 After the service, 22 white doves were released to symbolize each year of her life.

-Aaliyah's brother Rashad delivered the eulogy and described his sister as giving him strength: "Aaliyah, you left, but I'll see you always next to me and I can see you smiling through the sunshine.
+Aaliyah's brother Rashad delivered the eulogy and described her as giving him strength: "Aaliyah, you left, but I'll see you always next to me and I can see you smiling through the sunshine.
 When our life is over, our book is done.
 I hope God keeps me strong until I see her again."
 He read the names of the other victims of the crash and concluded by asking mourners to pray for them as well.
-As Diane Haughton and the mourners left, they sang Aaliyah's song "One in a Million".
+As her mother Diane Haughton and the other mourners left, they sang her song "One in a Million".

+Lawsuit

+In August 2026, Barry Hankerson's son, Jomo, sued his father, for breaching a settlement over music rights.
+Specifically, he cites Aaliyah’s recording masters and music publishing copyrights.
+The documents also show that Barry blamed Jomo for Aaliyah's death, stating that Jomo "failed in his responsibility” to make adequate travel plans, which resulted in a plane crash that “may have been avoided had [Jomo] followed through on his compensated task of travel coordination.”